-Attending conferences: SIGCSE sponsors three computing education conferences each year:
+Attending conferences: SIGCSE sponsors four computing education conferences, three held annually and one biennially:

 - The annual SIGCSE Technical Symposium on Computer Science Education is held in February or March in the United States.

-- The annual summer Conference on Innovation and Technology in Computer Science Education (ITiCSE) is usually held in June or July in or around Europe.
+- The annual Innovation and Technology in Computer Science Education conference (ITiCSE) is usually held in June or July in Europe.

-- The International Computing Education Research (ICER) Conference aims at gathering high-quality contributions to the computing education research discipline.
-It held annually at sites around the world.
+- The annual International Computing Education Research (ICER) Conference aims at gathering high-quality contributions to the computing education research discipline.
+It is held at sites in North America, Europe, and Australasia.

 Reviewing papers and other submissions for conferences: Papers, panels, and other submissions to SIGCSE conferences undergo an extensive reviewing process.

-- Generally, SIGCSE members are asked to volunteer to review (through an on-line form) each summer.
-Or see the home pages of the conferences for more details.
+- SIGCSE members are usually invited to volunteer to review for the Technical Symposium each year through an on-line form before reviewing commences.
+The home pages of the conferences have more details.

 Participating on and/or starting a SIGCSE Committee: SIGCSE's Committee Initiative encourages all SIGCSE members to participate in substantive discussions on areas of community interest, with the goals of investigating topics in depth and culminating with substantive reports.